mrspeaker/Omega500/README.md

 ![Platform example](http://www.mrspeaker.net/images/omegaPlat.png)

-**WARNING!!!** I originally created this library for making Ludum Dare 48 hour games.
-To not have to "start from scratch" you have to release any code you want to use before the comp starts: this was that code.
-But over the last handful of games I've grown and improved it as I've needed more features.
-The API is becoming more consistent and reasonable as I go: but there are still A LOT of weird bits and incompelete functionality.
-Now that *Flappy Bird Typing Tutor* happended, some people have started using this for their own projects.
-Accordingly, I will spend some time fully documenting and standardising the API - but for now they are subject to change! **END WARNING!!!**

 ## Getting Started

 Easiest way to start is to copy the `/ex/template` folder and rename it.
 The "game" displays the screen, which displays a player, which you control left/right with the keyboard keys.
 The `src` directory contains a main `Ω.Game` object, and a `Ω.Screen` object (called MainScreen) that contains a `Ω.Entity` object (called Player).